smthari/Tools-For-Web-Developers/Readme.md

 <!-- Place this tag where you want the button to render. -->
-If you like this repo, be sure to  <a class="github-button" href="https://github.com/smthari/Tools-For-Web-Developers" data-icon="octicon-star" aria-label="Star smthari/Tools-For-Web-Developers on GitHub">Star</a> ⭐ it.
+If you like this repo, be sure to ⭐ it.

 Created by [Sumit Harijan](https://github.com/smthari)
 ---